A bit about Dr. Koch:

-James V. Koch is Board of Visitors Professor of Economics and President Emeritus at Old Dominion University.
-He also has held teaching and research positions at Illinois State University, California State University at Los Angeles, the University of Grenoble (France), Brown University, Rhode Island College, Ball State University, the University of Hawai'i, the Royal Melbourne Institute of Technology in Australia and the University of Montana.
+James V. Koch is Board of Visitors Professor of Economics Emeritus and President Emeritus at Old Dominion University.
+He has held positions at Illinois State University, California State University at Los Angeles, the University of Grenoble (France), Brown University, Rhode Island College, Ball State University, the University of Hawaii, the Royal Melbourne Institute of Technology in Australia and the University of Montana.
 He served as President of the University of Montana (1986-1990) and Old Dominion University (1990-2001) and was named one of the 100 most effective college presidents in the United States.

 Among his most notable books are Presidential Leadership: Making a Difference; Born, Not Made: The Entrepreneurial Personality; The Caterpillar Way (whose sales placed it in the New York Times Top Ten list in Business); The Impoverishment of the American College Student; and Runaway College Costs: How College Governing Boards Fail to Protect Their Students.
 His most recent book (2023) is Vital and Valuable: The Relevance of HBCUs to American Life and Education.
 He has published more than 100 refereed journal articles and his work has appeared in the American Economic Review, Decision Sciences, Southern Economic Journal, Industrial and Labor Relations Review, Law and Contemporary Problems, Economic Inquiry, Public Choice, Educational Record, Social Science Quarterly, Indiana Law Review, Journal of Management Studies, Contemporary Economic Policy, Business Economics, Applied Economics, the Journal of Economic Development, and the Journal of Economics and Finance.